RBI board meets amid row with government, Indian markets on guard

 “Foreign investors will wait to get some cues from today’s meeting on the extent to which the central bank is autonomous, but it will be good for bond markets in the short-term if the RBI gives in to the government’s demand for more liquidity,” said a dealer at a foreign bank.

-The board meeting was specially convened to followthrough on its last meeting on Oct 23, otherwise such meetings seldom draw attention as they typically focus on standard discussions on macro-economic variables.
-(Editing by Simon Cameron-Moore)
+The board meeting was specially convened to follow through on its last meeting on Oct 23, otherwise such meetings seldom draw attention as they typically focus on standard discussions on macro-economic variables.

+The RBI board comprises 18 members, of which five are from the central bank, two are government officials, four represent the regional RBI board and seven are independent directors appointed by the government.